 The word “garnet” comes from the 14th century Middle English word gernet, meaning “dark red.”
 The word is derived from Latin granatum, which means “seed,” and is called so because of the gemstone’s resemblance to the beautifully red seeds of the pomegranate.

-Garnet is the name of a group of minerals that comes in a rainbow of colors, from the deep red of the pyrope garnet to the vibrant green of tsavorites.
+Garnet is the name of a group of minerals that come in a rainbow of colors, from the deep red of the pyrope garnet to the vibrant green of tsavorites.
 Some rare garnets are even blue, colorless, or—most rare of all—change colors in different lights.
-But the most common garnet color is a beautiful range of reds, from rust colored to deep violet red.
+But the most common garnet color is a beautiful range of reds, from rust colored to deep violet-red.

-The garnet is a very durable gemstone (6.5-7.5 on the Mohs scale) found all over the world, including Wyoming, Czech Republic, Greece, Russia, Tanzania, Madagascar, Sri Lanka, and India.
+The garnet is a very durable gemstone, ranking 6.5-7.5 on the Mohs scale.
+It is found all over the world, including Wyoming, Czech Republic, Greece, Russia, Tanzania, Madagascar, Sri Lanka, and India.
 Mandarin Spessartite Garnets, also known as Mandarin garnets, are considered to be the most rare and expensive of all garnet gemstones.

 This beautiful gemstone is perfect for those who share January birthdays.
 Click the icons below to learn about garnet’s history and how to buy it.